Jean-Sébastien Simonoviez: Biography

 He then creates the group Transition with François Gallix, Gaël Horellou, Yoann Serra and Clara Simonoviez.
 After a series of concerts, the quintet becomes a septet, integrating arrangements for 2 saxophones, 3 voices, bass, drums, piano.
-In 2007, he records the project Crossing life and strings (La Buissonne / Harmonia Mundi) with Jean-Jacques Avenel, Riccardo Del Fra, Barre Phillips, Steve Swallow and the String Quartets Opus 33.
+In 2007, Gérard de Haro invited him to record and arrange for his La Buissone Label the project Crossing life and strings (La Buissonne / Harmonia Mundi) with Jean-Jacques Avenel, Riccardo Del Fra, Barre Phillips, Steve Swallow and the String Quartets Opus 33.
 In 2008, he's on tour with the Gaël Horellou quartet, with whom he records Pour la terre live at the Sunside with François Gallix and Ari Hoenig.
 In 2010 he takes part in Maurey Richards’ project and records The best is yet to come with Philippe Dardelle and Mourad Benhamou.

 In 2010, he creates, and co-organizes until 2013, the Fontiers-Cabardès jazz festival.

 In 2011, he takes part as pianist and arranger in the project To Frank by Clara Simonoviez with François Gallix, Gaël Horellou and Lolo Bellonzi.

 The next year, in 2012, the album Transition Cosmic Power comes out at Black and Blue.
 In this album, he endorses the roles of author, composer, arranger, singer and pianist.

 The album Transe Lucide comes out in February 2013, featuring Jean-Jacques Avenel and Anthony Moreno.
-Jean-Sébastien Simonoviez is also founder of the label « Hâtive! ».
+Jean-Sébastien Simonoviez is also founder of the label « Hative Records ».

 In 2014 another album « Multifaces » is recorded under the same label.

-Since 2015 he spends a fair amount of time in Asia and participates in a number of concerts with Vietnamese musicians.
+Since 2015 he spends a fair amount of time in Asia and participates in a number of concerts with Vietnamese musicians, notably saxophonist Trần Mạnh Tuấn.